 Managers use several different criteria for making decisions.
-The three most popular according to survey evidence are net present value (NPV), internal rate of return (IRR), and payback period.
-While NPV should be familiar, IRR and payback period are new.
-We'll discuss and illustrate each with multiple examples beginning with a very simple, stylized example in which we have a sales initiative costing \$100 million today and generating \$50 million per year for the next three years starting one year from today.
+The three most popular according to survey evidence are net present value (NPV), internal rate of return (IRR), and payback period.1 While NPV should be familiar, IRR and payback period are new.
+We'll discuss and illustrate each with several examples beginning with a very simple one.
+Imagine our company has a sales initiative costing \$100 million today and generating \$50 million of cash flow per year for the next three years starting one year from today.
 The opportunity cost for the project is 10%.
 The timeline is presented in figure 5.1.